atilaneves/dpp/README.md

 The only supported C preprocessor directive is `#include`.

-The input `.dpp` file may also use C preprocessor macros defined in the file(s) it q`#include`s, just as a C/C++ program would.
+The input `.dpp` file may also use C preprocessor macros defined in the file(s) it q`#include`s, just as a C/C++ program would (see the example above).
 It may not, however, define macros of its own.

 `d++` goes through the input file line-by-line, and upon encountering an `#include` directive, parses the file to be included with libclang, loops over the definitions of data structures and functions